EduardBenet/MarcDigital/README.md

 # MarcDigital
-This project aims to create a digital frame for old people
+This project aims to create a digital frame for old people where the rest of the family can easily push photos.

 ## Requirements
 - Synch with a Google Fotos album.
 One for now, maybe more in the future.